-- Runner: as described in the section 3.1.5, this module encapsulates the inference process (including the fact that inference consists of 3 phases as described before).
+- Runner: as described in the section 3.1.5, this module encapsulates the inference process (including the fact that inference consists of 4 phases as described before).
 Most important class: Runner. - BasicIGG: this module contains an extensible implementation of IGGenerator.
 Basic version handles all XML-typed input documents, DTD schemas and XPath queries.
-To find out more about the extensibility to handle other outputs, refer to BasicIGG's documentation. - XSDImport: demonstrating BasicIGG's extensibility, this is a base module for XSD input. - XSDImportSAX: XSD input handling using SAX parser. - XSDImportDOM: XSD input handling using DOM parser. - TwoStepSimplifier: a Simplifier implementation.
+To find out more about the extensibility to handle other outputs, refer to BasicIGG's documentation. - XSDImport: demonstrating BasicIGG's extensibility, this is a base module for XSD input. - XSDImportSAX: XSD input handling using SAX parser. - XSDImportDOM: XSD input handling using DOM parser. - XQueryImporter: XQuery input handling incorporating lexical and syntax analyses as proposed in [Mik12]. - TwoStepSimplifier: a Simplifier implementation.
 Implements [Aho96] merging state algorithm with basic handling of attributes.
-Read the separated documentation of module. - BasicDTDExporter: this is a SchemaGenerator implementation with output to DTD. - BasicXSDExporter: this is a SchemaGenerator implementation with output to XSD.
+Read the separated documentation of module. - BasicXQueryProcessor: a Non-grammatical Input Processor implementation.
+Implements algorithm proposed in [Mik12] processing XQuery queries as an non-grammatical input and refining the inference process by information extracted from the queries. - BasicDTDExporter: this is a SchemaGenerator implementation with output to DTD. - BasicXSDExporter: this is a SchemaGenerator implementation with output to XSD.